 Firstly, please DO NOT leave the house if your child is feeling at all unwell.
 It is important for us to know that they have not been exposed to Covid-19 for at least 2 weeks before travel and that they are not showing any symptoms when they depart.

-1. Proof of a negative Covid-19 result in English taken within 72 hours prior to departure to the UK.
-Find out more about the testing requirements here:
+1. Provide a negative Covid-19 result in English taken within 72 hours prior to departure to the UK.
+You must be ready to show proof your result in English, French or Spanish.
+You can find out more about the testing requirements here.

-2. Book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of your quarantine at the cost of £210. pre-arrival.
+2. Book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of your quarantine at the cost of £210 if you are travelling from an Amber or Red list country.
+Arrivals from Green countries will only be required to complete a test on day 2.
 Use the booking portal to book your travel test package

 3. Your face mask and hand sanitiser.